weizh888/PokeAlarmWiki/Execution.md

   -tl TIMELIMIT, --timelimit TIMELIMIT
                         Minimum number of seconds remaining on a pokemon to send a notify
+  -ma MAX_ATTEMPTS, --max_attempts MAX_ATTEMPTS
+                        Maximum number of attempts an alarm makes to send a notification.
   -tz TIMEZONE, --timezone TIMEZONE
                         Timezone used for notifications.
 Ex:
                         "America/Los_Angeles"
 ```